 What if I’ve been married before?

 If you are a widow or widower, there is no restriction on you being married in church.
 However, if you have been divorced and your previous partner is still living, we follow the Church of England guidelines on the marriage of divorced people.
 If you wish to explore the possibility of re-marriage, please contact us to arrange an informal meeting to discuss the specific circumstances surrounding your previous marriage.

 Can I change the date or time after booking?

-If you have to make changes after booking we will do all that we can to fit in with your new arrangements.
-However, at certain times of the year we will already have a number of other weddings booked into the church diary, and so it may not always be possible to guarantee an alternative date or time.
+If you have to make changes after booking we will do all we can to fit in with your new arrangements.
+However, it may not always be possible to guarantee an alternative date or time.

-Whatever the particular circumstances, please ensure that you advise us of any proposed changes to your arrangements, as soon as possible, so that we can help you as much as is practically possible.
-It is particularly important that you advise us immediately should you decide not to proceed with a wedding at Saint Michael’s.
+Please ensure that you advise us of any proposed changes to your arrangements as soon as possible.
+It is particularly important that you advise us immediately should you decide not to proceed with a wedding at St Michael’s.

-Please be aware that the most difficult booking to arrange is often the reception venue, particularly if you’re using a very popular hotel, so it is advisable to have a few alternative dates and times from them before making a firm booking with us.
+Please be aware that the most difficult booking to arrange is often the reception venue, particularly if you are using a very popular hotel, so it is advisable to get a few alternative dates and times from them before making a firm booking with us.